genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/05_cache.md

 ## Configuration

-The caching mechanism applies to single-record database look-up operations across the whole microservice runtime.
+The caching mechanism applies to single-record database-look-up operations across the whole microservice runtime.

 There two ways of defining the cache for a module:

 * in XML format, inside the config file of the process.
 * in GPAL format.
-The GPAL format is generally used for microservices using a GPAL script (defined in the **script** attribute in **processes.xm**l).
+The GPAL format is generally used for microservices using a GPAL script (defined in the **script** attribute in **processes.xml**).
 The cache file is defined in the **config** attribute of the process definition.
 The GPAL file naming convention is: _application_**-process-config.kts**

 The options for both XML and GPAL are: